 Okay, how do I treat my hyperpigmentation?

 If you’re battling any form of hyperpigmentation, diligent application of a broad-spectrum sunscreen is a must.
 But if you already have the age spots, what will sunscreen do?
 Plain and simple: Sunscreen will help prevent further damage — and, trust us: No matter your age, damage is always occurring.
+SLMD’s Daily Moisturizer is a two in one solution that will hydrate and protect your skin.
 Not to mention, the sun has the potential to make those dark marks much worse.
 As for melasma, staying out of the sun and using sunscreen can fade the condition without need for further treatment, depending on the severity of the case.

 Of course, after prevention, you’ll want to add in topical treatments that can help visually improve age spots, melasma and PIH — and aid in slowing their formation.

 Chemical exfoliation (such as lactic or glycolic acids) helps to remove extra layers of dead skin cells that tend to be darker in color, which evens out skin tone.
+SLMD Skincare has a Body Smoothing System, which includes a Glycolic Acid Body Scrub and Glycolic Acid Body Lotion.
 When used daily, these gentle exfoliators can truly make a difference in helping with skin texture, but they won’t completely banish dark spots.

 For that, you need to turn to topical bleach or lightening aid, such hydroquinone.
 Found in both over-the-counter and prescription creams, liquids or gels (where the concentration is higher and more effective), hydroquinone slows the production of melanin, thereby lightening and fading the dark spot.